-- 1.3.1 Any pupil who is concerned about any form of discrimination, including disability discrimination, should raise the issue with any adult in school in accordance with the Equality policy for pupils. - 1.3.2 Incidents of bullying, harassment and abuse are monitored and recorded centrally.
-Difficult or sensitive issues are dealt with carefully and an appropriate response by staff recognised and encouraged. - 1.3.3 Inappropriate behaviour which relates to any of the Protected Characteristics (including physical and verbal abuse) is dealt with very seriously in accordance with each school's Anti-Bullying policy. - 1.3.4 Offensive comments, whether made intentionally or not, are dealt with firmly.
+- 1.4.1 Any pupil who is concerned about any form of discrimination, including disability discrimination, should raise the issue with any adult in school in accordance with the Equality policy for pupils. - 1.4.2 Incidents of bullying, harassment and abuse are monitored and recorded in schools.
+Difficult or sensitive issues are dealt with carefully and an appropriate response by staff recognised and encouraged. - 1.4.3 Inappropriate behaviour which relates to any of the Protected Characteristics (including physical and verbal abuse) is dealt with very seriously in accordance with each school's Anti-Bullying policy. - 1.4.4 Offensive comments, whether made intentionally or not, are dealt with firmly.
 Staff members may not ignore any form of abuse.
-Steps must be taken to explain fully to the perpetrator and the victim that such behaviour is unacceptable and will not be tolerated. - 1.3.5 The trust ensures that its procedures for disciplining pupils and managing behaviour are fair and equitable to all pupils.
+Steps must be taken to explain fully to the perpetrator and the victim that such behaviour is unacceptable and will not be tolerated. - 1.4.5 The trust ensures that its procedures for disciplining pupils and managing behaviour are fair and equitable to all pupils.
 Staff members operate consistent and clear systems and sanctions which the school community are aware of.
-Please refer to each school's behaviour policies in this regard. - 1.3.6 Any suspected child abuse must be reported to the school's appointed Child Protection Officer (please refer to the school's separate Child Protection and Safeguarding Policy in this regard). - 1.3.7 Parents of pupils (including anyone with parental responsibility for the pupil) have the opportunity to lodge complaints if they are concerned about any form of unlawful discrimination.
-Such complaints should be made in accordance with the trust Complaints Procedure. - 1.3.8 Complaints will be noted and any action taken recorded.
+Please refer to each school's behaviour policies in this regard. - 1.4.6 Any suspected child abuse must be reported to the school's appointed Designated Safeguarding Lead (DSL) (please refer to the school's separate Child Protection and Safeguarding Policy in this regard). - 1.4.7 Parents of pupils (including anyone with parental responsibility for the pupil) have the opportunity to lodge complaints if they are concerned about any form of unlawful discrimination.
+Such complaints should be made in accordance with the trust Complaints Procedure. - 1.4.8 Complaints will be noted, and any action taken recorded.

-1.4 Implementation
+1.5 Implementation

-- 1.4.1 The cooperation of all trust employees, pupils, contractors, and visitors is essential to ensure the success of this policy.
-All adults are accountable for their actions and behaviour in cases of complaints of disability discrimination. - 1.4.2 The Special Educational Needs and Disabilities Co-ordinator (SENDCo) will be responsible for ensuring that staff and parents/carers in each school are made aware of this policy and that the Disability Code of Practice set out below is followed.
+- 1.5.1 The cooperation of all trust employees, pupils, contractors, and visitors is essential to ensure the success of this policy.
+All adults are accountable for their actions and behaviour in cases of complaints of disability discrimination. - 1.5.1 The Special Educational Needs and Disabilities Co-Ordinator (SENDCo) will be responsible for ensuring that staff and parents/carers in each school are made aware of this policy and that the Disability Code of Practice set out below is followed.